The BRC provides extensive resources to help you with PPI. The downloadable documents below are available to everyone.

 - For project-related, administrative or practical help contact the PPI lead for your own theme.

-- For general methodological advice contact the PPI Manager at the PHWI theme, email@example.com.
+- For general methodological advice contact the PPI Manager: firstname.lastname@example.org.

-Click the flowchart for directions to the most appropriate resources.
+Flowchart with directions to the most appropriate resourcesPPI-resources-flowchart

 1. A Researcher’s Guide to PPI